-The Molto vivace term means lively in plain English, in musical terms it refers to speeding up or to sing more lively ( emotionally ).
+The Molto vivace term means lively in plain English, in musical terms, it refers to speeding up or singing more lively ( emotionally ).

 When the term major is referring to a key, then it is usually used to describe a work of music.
 Some songs and musical works are specifically designed to be played in a particular key.
 This doesn’t mean that the musical work is meant to be played only with that key, it means that the main key is used a lot more frequently.